inspire her mind

 ⬆︎ Reshma Saujani, Founder of Girls Who Code

-Ultimately, it was also exciting to be part of such great press.
+It was also exciting to be part of such great press.
 We even received a team "Thank You" letter from Sheryl Sandberg herself.

 I wanted to congratulate all of you on the Inspire Her Mind campaign.